Before Winter Comes: Production

 The film was based on a short story The Interpreter which had appeared in The New Yorker.
 Screenwriter Andrew Sinclair says David Niven insisted on a title change as he did not play the interpreter.

 J. Lee Thompson said he made the film to return to more intimate dramas of earlier in his career such as Woman in a Dressing Gown.

 Niven's fee was $250,000.
 It was an early screen role for Topol, who had become famous playing Fiddler on the Roof on stage in London.
 J. Lee Thompson called Topol "the Frank Sinatra of Israel, rugged, handsome, a Clark Gable type or a European version of Burt Lancaster."

 Filming took place south of Salzburg.
 John Hurt recalled "Niven was very helpful" during the shoot "because Chaim (Topol) was being difficult and tricksy."

+In 2023, actor Larry Dann dedicated a chapter of his autobiography "Oh, What A Lovely Memoir" to share his memories of the making of this production.

 Release

 The film opened at the Sutton Theatre in New York City on 24 March 1969 and grossed $17,846 in its first week.